miidhunraj/AirGap_V2/README.md

 # AirGap Connect

-**Control your PC from your phone — over your own Wi‑Fi, nothing else.**
+**Control your PC from your phone — over your Wi‑Fi, nothing else.**

-AirGap turns any phone or tablet browser into a premium remote control for your Windows computer: trackpad, keyboard, media, presentations, power, and more — served by a lightweight local Flask receiver.
+AirGap turns any phone or tablet browser into a remote control for your Windows computer: trackpad, keyboard, media, presentations, power, and more — served by a lightweight local Flask receiver.
 No cloud, no accounts, no internet dependency.

 <p align="center">
   <img src="Receiver/app_build/icon-512x512.png" width="96" alt="AirGap icon">